amannn/vite-plugin-pretty-css-modules/README.md

 ## Configuration

-The hash is generated with [the `crypto` module](https://nodejs.org/api/crypto.html) and can be configured as follows:
+The hash is generated with [the `crypto` module](https://nodejs.org/api/crypto.html) based on the file path and can be configured as follows:

 ```ts
 declare function prettyCssModules(opts?: {